RippleAdder/Modus-Javascript-Bridge/README.md

 This method has no parameters.

+### --- shareMailTo ---

+Used to pass a mailTo string from a DSR to one of the webs to be mailed out by the default mailer.

+##### Parameters

+This method takes a string.

 ### --- captureLead ---

 Captures a lead and returns the scan string (encoded in base64)